 Cosmetologists in Oklahoma earned an average salary of $27,630 annually in 2021 ($13.38 per hour).
 This wage is below the national average of $35,990, but Oklahoma is a more affordable place to live than many other parts of the country.
 Salaries vary across the state, ranging from about $18,000 to $39,000 per year.

-Employment projections are fairly promising for cosmetologists in Oklahoma, with an 8% estimated job growth between 2018-2028.
+Employment projections are fairly promising for cosmetologists in Oklahoma, with a 15% estimated job growth between 2020-2030.